-As fast as children whiz from classroom to activity to home and back again, their brains are just as actively and dramatically growing and changing.
+As fast as children whiz from classroom to activity to home and back again, their brains are just as rapidly growing and changing.

 How to Serve It: Fold scrambled eggs into a whole-grain tortilla for a filling breakfast or late-afternoon snack.
 "The protein-carb combo tides kids over until the next meal with no sugar-induced energy crash," Saltz says.
 You can also try serving egg salad sandwiches or a few deviled eggs.

 2. Greek Yogurt

-Full of folate and vitamins, spinach and kale are part of a healthy diet linked to lower odds of getting dementia later in life.
-"Kale contains sulforaphane, a molecule that has detoxifying abilities, and diindolylmethane, which helps new brain cells grow," says Ramsey, coauthor of 50 Shades of Kale.
+Full of folate and vitamins, spinach and kale are linked to lower odds of getting dementia later in life.
+Kale is a super food, packed with antioxidants and other things that help new brain cells grow.

 How to Serve It: